katiestacey44/katiestacey44/README.md

 ## Hi there 👋
-I'm Catherine, a passionate Computer Science major currently interning at a small software development company.
+I'm Catherine Stacey, a passionate Computer Science major currently interning at a small software development company.
 I'm excited to contribute to real-world projects and expand my skills in software development.

 💻 Skills: